XYPB/CLEFT/README.md

 pip3 install -U xformers --index-url https://download.pytorch.org/whl/cu118
 ```

+Our model can run without these two package, but this may limit the training/inference speed and increase the GPU memory cost.

 ### Dataset

 Our experiment mainly uses the following three datasets.
 Please also follow the paper to pre-process the images.
 In general, we resize the images to have a short side of `518` and rename it with suffix of `_resized`.